Happyville Community FarM

 Email: HollishHenry@gmail.com

-René Miller - Vice-President / Treasurer
+René Miller - Treasurer

 René is an advocate of food justice, which works to allow all individuals regardless of economic barriers equitable access to fresh nutritious food to reduce food insecurity.